-A large part of the series has been filmed indoors and most of it has been done in Philadelphia during the period of November 2018 to March 2019.
+A large part of the series has been filmed indoors, and most of it has been done in Philadelphia during the period of November 2018 to March 2019.
 Since the show is a psychological horror, the cinematography is rather bleak and dark in most places.
-And considering the time when it was shot, we can guess that the filmmakers wanted to capture the bleak winter landscape of the city when it is generally extremely cold.
+And considering the time when it was shot, we can guess that the filmmakers wanted to capture the city’s bleak winter landscape when it is generally extremely cold.

 Bethel Township, Delaware County

-The Turner home, which is the most important setting of the story, was built in a structure which formerly served as a paint factory.
+The Turner home, which is the most important setting of the story, was built in a structure that formerly served as a paint factory.
 It is located in Bethel Township, Delaware County.
-Center City’s Spruce and 21st Street have served as some of the other vital filming locations of ‘Servant’.
+Center City’s Spruce and 21st Street have served as some of the other vital filming locations of ‘Servant.’

 Regarding his decision, Shyamalan says, “I’m the studio on it, and we’re doing it at a very modest budget.
-And the reason I say that is it allows us in our own heads to take risks, tonal risks, and it’s a values system that isn’t about solving [problems] with money but coming up with the beauty of things like performance and lighting and texture of clothing and all the things we have access to that don’t necessarily mean you spend a ton of money.”
+And the reason I say that is it allows us in our own heads to take risks, tonal risks.
+It’s a values system that isn’t about solving [problems] with money but coming up with the beauty of things like performance and lighting, and texture of clothing and all the things we have access to that doesn’t necessarily mean you spend a ton of money.”

 To end it, we can say that ‘Servant’ is a new and exciting TV series that is bound to offer you something rather unique and different.
-Before this series, Shyamalan was involved with ‘Wayward Pines’, but ‘Servant’ is closer to his heart as he is involved in numerous capacities with the series.
+Before this series, Shyamalan was involved with ‘Wayward Pines,’ but ‘Servant’ is closer to his heart as he is involved in numerous capacities with the series.
 With Apple TV+ now looking to challenge Netflix in the streaming market, we can expect the platform to be very particular about their content.
-Being one of the richest companies in the world, if Apple wants to, it can overtake Netflix in no time.
+Being one of the world’s richest companies, if Apple wants to, it can overtake Netflix in no time.

 Read More: Shows Like Servant